ArseniyLevashov/Java/README.md

 1. temp-convertor:
 temperature converter built using interfaces

-2.scan-comment:
+2.fileReader:
-enter the file address into the console and it will cutout from there all comments that start with "//" or "/*"
+enter the file address into the console and it will cutout from there all comments that start with "//"

 3.collections:
 a small implementation of a black list for comments.